NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 This project is conceptually similar to [Mastodon project](https://github.com/tootsuite/mastodon).
 Anyone can self-host their Local Market Instance (Server) and create their local market.
 The technology is fully open-source and funded by Donations.
 We dont charge any fee or commission in order to use the platform.

+## Hiring Remote Workers for a Nonprofit Tech Startup

+Nearby Shops is the worlds first Non-VC funded Nonprofit Tech Startup.
+We are now hiring !

+Benefit from the flexible working hours and work from anywhere in the world.
+We are raising funds for this project and you may be compensated for your contributions at an hourly rate of 10-50 $ per hour.

+We are looking for Contributors who can help us in the following areas

+1. Raise funds for the Project - Example : Create Kickstarter campaign and raise donations
+2. Content Creators
+   - Create Images and Video for publicity purposes
+   - Write articles to create publicity

+3. Distribution Experts / Digital Marketing Experts / Social Media Experts
+4. Developers - Android, Web, PostgreSQL, Java
+5. Any other way you want to help – Suggestions and Ideas are Welcome !

+To understand how our compensation scheme work please read the https://github.com/NearbyShops/Nearby-Shops-API/wiki

 Volunteer and help the project
 --------------------------------